Product Details

 Subspecies Black Baccara

-(Plant Patent #13152, Var: MEIdebenne) While bred for the florist trade, this one of a kind hybrid tea also has what it takes to flourish in outdoor gardens.
-The velvety texture of the petals and unique burgundy-black color of the blooms is an instant success in any cutting garden.
-The flowers last up to 2 weeks in a vase.
-Semi-glossy dark green foliage lines the long stems.
-Enjoy flushes of these beauties throughout the season.
-Hybridizer: Meilland, 2000.
+Var: MEIdebenne) While bred for the florist trade, this one-of-a-kind hybrid tea also has what it takes to flourish in outdoor gardens.
+The velvety texture of the petals and unique burgundy-black color of the blooms is an instant success in any cutting garden, with the flowers lasting up to 2 weeks in a vase.
+Enjoy flushes of these long-stemmed beauties throughout the season.

 Growing Zone: 6 to 10